7 Quick Tips to Bring Financial Reports to Life for Your Clients

 With a clear breakdown of the important areas of financial focus, you can tailor your client’s financial systems to provide the right metrics and data.

 If the client requires a granular view of spending on raw materials, for example, you can customise their Chart of Accounts and tag each specific element within that cost pool.
 With costs recorded in this level of detail, you have the data at hand to produce extremely specific reporting around their spending on materials.
-And, over time, this gives you a clear overview of financial performance.
+Over time this gives you a clear overview of financial performance.

 For example, is the client spending too much on labour costs without getting full utilisation?
 Does the average margin per client need to be improved if the client’s going to meet its profit target for the next 6 months?